-Function: Enable/Disable the spanning tree protocol in port
+Function: Enable/Disable the spanning tree protocol in port.

-- Port mirroring and Port ring protocol are mutually exclusive.
-The mirroring source/destination port cannot enable ring protocol, while the ring protocol-enabled port cannot be set to the mirroring source/destination port. - Port Trunk and Port ring protocol are mutually exclusive.
-The port joining Trunk group cannot enable ring protocol, while the ring protocol-enabled port cannot join Trunk group.
+- Port mirroring and STP are mutually exclusive.
+The mirroring source/destination port cannot enable STP, while STP-enabled port cannot be set to the mirroring source/destination port. - Port Trunk and STP are mutually exclusive.
+The port joining Trunk group cannot enable STP, while STP-enabled port cannot join Trunk group. - An STP-enabled port can not be configured as a ring port or backup port.
+STP can not be enabled on a ring port or a backup port.